 For both tenants and landlords

-- Return all keys to the property to the landlord.
+- Make sure all keys have been returned to the landlord.